GrimFe/NEREA/README.md

-# REPTILE
+# NEREA

-REPTILE (Reactor Eexperiment Processing Tool for Integrated Light Evaluation) is a Python package designed for the analysis and evaluation of spectral indices and reaction rates from fission fragment spectra.
+NEREA (Neutron Energy-integrated Reactor Experiment Analysis) is a Python package designed for the analysis and evaluation of spectral indices and reaction rates from fission fragment spectra.
 The package provides a comprehensive set of tools for handling, processing, and analyzing nuclear data, specifically focusing on fission fragment spectra, effective mass, and reaction rates.

 ## Features